High church Lutheranism: Sweden

 Historically Sweden, including the former Swedish province of Finland, has had a more elaborate form of liturgy, which preserved more links to the medieval Catholic tradition than other Nordic countries.
-Hence the most remarkable Lutheran high-church movement by its influence on the whole church body has been in the Church of Sweden, influenced at the end of the 19th and beginning of the 20th centuries by the Anglo-Catholic part of the Church of England.
+Hence the most remarkable Lutheran high-church movement by its influence on the whole church body has been in the Church of Sweden, influenced at the end of the 19th and beginning of the 20th centuries by the Anglo-Catholic part of the Church of England (though Lutheranism had itself influenced the development of the Anglo-Catholic movement).
 The first religious order within the high church movement was the Societas Sanctae Birgittae, which still exists.
 The movement spread intensively through the activity of Gunnar Rosendal, the hymnwriter Olov Hartman, and the retreat director Jan Redin.
 The more subtle high church influence of Bishop Bo Giertz has been remarkable especially among Pietists.
 The early high church movement caused the emergence of retreat centres, more frequent celebration of the Mass, and lively historical-critical study of the Bible.

-The strong social passion of the Catholic Movement within the Church of England never took root in the same way in Sweden.
+The high church movement in Lutheranism in Sweden sees the Eucharist as "the centre of Lutheran church-focused Christianity, because that is where the divine and the human realities interact."

 The ordination of women as clergy began in 1958, and caused a split within the Swedish high church party.
 One branch with liberal leanings accepted this step while the other did not.
 Later, one of the leading figures of the high church movement was Bishop emeritus Bertil Gärtner who was against the ordination of women.
 He was successor to Bo Giertz as bishop of Gothenburg.
 He died in 2009.
 His role in the High Church movement fell on Bishop emeritus Biörn Fjärstedt, the former bishop of Visby.

 The Svensk Pastoraltidskrift is the traditionalist journal of the High Church Movement in Sweden.
-The nucleus of the movement is arbetsgemenskapen Kyrklig Förnyelse (Swedish Church Union) together with numerous religious societies and some monastic communities like Östanbäck monastery, Alsike Convent, and Sisterhood of Saint Francis.
+The nucleus of the movement is arbetsgemenskapen Kyrklig Förnyelse (Swedish Church Union) together with numerous religious societies and some Lutheran monastic communities like Östanbäck monastery, Alsike Convent, and Sisterhood of Saint Francis.
 Other organisations include the St. Laurence Foundation, the St. Ansgar Foundation, and Förbundet För Kristen Enhet, which works for the reunion of the Church of Sweden and the Roman Catholic Church.
 Additionally the Anglican Confraternity of the Blessed Sacrament is active within the Church of Sweden, with a national cell dependent upon the English jurisdiction of the confraternity.